SDenn12/eng122_monolith_architecture/README.md

 Steps:

 1. Make a directory
+2. Download app and environment folders
+3. Inside the folder which contains the tests run `gem install bundler` and then `bundle`
-2. Create your vagrant file
+4. Create your vagrant file
 ```
 Vagrant.configure("2") do |config|